 A lot of engineers have heard this following (often untrue) tale sound.
-As a software engineer you get the opportunity to design an innovative platform that has the potential to reach millions of users.
-The platform plays perfectly into CSR (corporate social responsibility).
+As a software engineer, you get the opportunity to design an innovative platform that has the potential to reach millions of users.
+The platform plays perfectly into CSR.
 You have no legacy software to work with and you have complete control over how you want to design the platform.
-The only requirements to the platform are that it is built in a future-proof way and that security and privacy are built into the platform from the start.
-How does that sound to you?
+The only requirements?
+A future-proof platform with security and privacy built into it.

 Well, if someone would say this to me I’d say there’s no such thing.
 Being a software engineer, 95% of the time you have to build on whatever has been built already.
 Nonetheless, this is exactly the opportunity we had and I’m going to tell you all about it in this blog.
 Here we go!

 Creating a payroll giving platform called Loongift in collaboration with The Social Handshake